Google gets at least 8.5 billion searches every day in 2022. That works out to more than 98,000 searches per second. Think about that, per second!

 Use the Proper Lengths

-While Google’s 2020 update doesn’t include any specific length requirements for titles, the shorter the better.
+While Google itself doesn’t call for any specific length requirements for titles, the shorter the better.
 If the title is too long, a portion of it could get truncated in the search results.
 Why is this an issue?
 Well, because if a user can’t read the full title, they may not see something that would entice them to click.

 That said, the new update does expand the number of characters by a handful.
 But, we still recommend a length of 40-65 characters for titles.
 Use those characters wisely and try to write a title that’s as informative, specific, and unique as possible.
 It should also target a keyword that has search volume that you feel your site can attack and rank for at the beginning of the title.